 ECSS-Q-ST-70-12_1200205

-For HDI PCB, the core PCB shall be type rigid or rigid-flex.
+For HDI PCB, the core PCB shall be type non-sequential rigid.

+This restriction is specified based on test results and best practices at the time of issuing the revision of this standard.
+From a technical point of view, it is possible to combine HDI layers with a sequential core, or with a rigid-flex core.
+Project qualification is performed, with a high associated risk, in case such technology cannot be avoided.

 ECSS-Q-ST-70-12_1200206

-The rigid part of an HDI PCB shall be designed in conformance with the requirements from the clause 7.
+<<deleted>>

 ECSS-Q-ST-70-12_1200207

-The total number of copper layers in the rigid part shall be in conformance with the requirements from clause 7.3.4.
+The number of copper layers in the core PCB shall be in conformance with the requirements from clause 7.3.4.

-The total number of copper layers include the microvia layers.

 ECSS-Q-ST-70-12_1200208

 PCB thickness shall be in conformance with the requirements from the clause 7.3.